 Carleton University uses a twelve-point GPA scale.
-Please visit the GPA calculator page for more information on the scale and grade point equivalents.
+Please visit the How to Calculate your GPA page for more information on the scale and grade point equivalents.

 Students admitted to the NPSIA MA program must have successfully completed a 1.0 credit standard first year course in introductory microeconomics and macroeconomics, with a minimum grade of B- before starting the program (ECON 1001 and ECON 1002 at Carleton, or an equivalent).
 Students can be made a conditional offer of admission to complete this requirement during the summer, prior to the first day of classes.
 Not all economics courses or grades are accepted, so please contact the School if you have any questions.

-Your statement of intent should be between 1-2 pages in length and should indicate the issues and the professors whose research you are interested in, as well as your future career goals.
+Your statement of intent should be between 1-2 pages in length and should indicate the issues and the professors whose research you are interested in, as well as your future career goals and your interest in international affairs.
 If you intend on doing a research essay or a thesis, please indicate the topic you would like to address as well as any faculty member you think could supervise it.